JuliaCloud/JuliaBox/README.md

 - To update docker image `ijulia` with the latest Julia version run `sudo docker build -no-cache -t ijulia docker/IJulia/`

 ## ACKNOWLEDGEMENTS

+- Code examples from the below projects/websites have been used

 - Docker - http://www.docker.io/
 - OpenResty - http://openresty.org/